bonfire-networks/bonfire-app/docs/HACKING.md

 - If you want search capabilities, you'll also need to setup a Meili server and set the relevant env variables as well.

-- Set an environment variable to indicate your choice: `export WITH_DOCKER=no` and proceed to Hello world!
+- Make sure you've set the environment variable to indicate your choice: `export WITH_DOCKER=no` and proceed to Hello world!

 ### Option E - the nix one (dev environment with Nix)